-This guide has been produced by Build UK to help the construction industry deal with the effects of coronavirus (COVID-19) – and similar pandemics – within existing and future contracts.
-COVID-19 has had a profound impact upon the industry, with active projects being delayed and disrupted and others that were ready to start being postponed.
-Moving forward, projects that are yet to commence will have to deal with the current restrictions, in addition to any changes that might occur over the life of the project.
+This guide was originally produced by Build UK in 2020 to help the construction industry deal with the effects of coronavirus (COVID-19) – and similar pandemics – within existing and future contracts.
+Since then, COVID-19 has continued to have a profound impact upon the industry, with projects being disrupted, delayed and postponed.
+Moving forward, projects that are yet to commence will have to deal with any current restrictions, in addition to changes that might occur over the life of the project.

-There has been detailed guidance from both Government and industry on dealing with the commercial issues arising from COVID-19, and this guide provides a summary of the information available.
+There has been detailed guidance from both Government and industry on dealing with the commercial issues arising from COVID-19 over the last 18 months, and this guide provides a summary of the information available.
 It builds on Build UK’s Contract Terms Guidance by encouraging active management of risks and pragmatic allocation of residual risks that cannot be mitigated.

-The Construction Leadership Council (CLC) has issued a Statement on Payment and Contracts, supported by Build UK, which reminds everyone that actions at this time will be remembered and that all firms should think hard about how their reputation could be damaged by not doing the right thing.
-Now, more than ever, it is crucial that the industry works collaboratively to restore both itself and the wider economy to full health.
+The Construction Leadership Council (CLC) has issued a range of guidance which can be accessed via CLC Taskforce: COVID-19 Contractual Guidance.
+The CLC has been clear that actions at this time will be remembered and that all firms should think hard about how their reputation could be damaged by not doing the right thing, and its guidance is designed to help parties put this collaborative philosophy into practice.
+Now, more than ever, it is crucial that the industry works together to restore both itself and the wider economy to full health.

 The Contractual Position

-There has been considerable focus on whether or not COVID-19 constitutes a ‘force majeure’ or ‘prevention’ event or satisfies the principle of ‘frustration’.
+Initially, there was considerable focus on whether or not COVID-19 constitutes a ‘force majeure’ or ‘prevention’ event or satisfies the principle of ‘frustration’.
 The existence of a right to claim relief for such an event will depend on the contractual background against which the claim is made.
-Ultimately, there is no definitive answer and it is likely that even a decision such as a court ruling would not apply universally.
+Even now, there is no definitive answer and it is likely that even a decision such as a court ruling would not apply universally.

 Whilst there has been a reluctance on the part of some clients to formally acknowledge COVID-19 as an event of this nature, guidance published by Government and industry bodies, such as the CLC and NEC, informally recognises the position that COVID-19 was not foreseeable before March 2020 and has not arisen due to the fault of any one party.

-Such guidance recommends taking a pragmatic approach to dealing with the supply chain and offering an extension of time, and in some instances loss and expense, on the basis that the supply chain will reciprocate by helping to mitigate the impact on projects.
-Build UK supports this approach, and this guide builds on the broad consensus that has been developed across the industry.
 There is no commercial or contractual arrangement that will be appropriate in all circumstances; every project will have different priorities and each party involved in the project will have varying capacity to accept and manage financial risk.
-This needs to be recognised and openly discussed on a project-by-project basis so that all parties are aware of the risks and incentivised by project outcomes – not by self-interest.
+This needs to be recognised and openly discussed on a project-by-project basis so that all parties are aware of the risks and incentivised by project outcomes.

 Where parties intend to rely solely on the formal provisions in their contract, entitlements and obligations will need to be determined by reference to that contract.
 Every contract is different and it is rare for unamended standard forms to be used.

-If COVID-19 is accepted or determined legally to constitute a force majeure event, then the general position is that under JCT forms of contract, the Contractor is entitled to an extension of time, but not money, if a force majeure event occurs, whereas under NEC forms, the Contractor is entitled to time and money if a prevention event occurs.
-The parties can agree to vary these terms if practical considerations, such as those outlined in sections 4.8 and 4.9 of the Contractual Best Practice Guidance published by the CLC, will offer a better outcome for the project.
+If COVID-19 were ever to be accepted or determined legally to constitute a force majeure event, then the general position is that under JCT forms of contract, the Contractor is entitled to an extension of time, but not money, if a force majeure event occurs, whereas under NEC forms, the Contractor is entitled to time and money if a prevention event occurs.
+The parties can agree to vary these terms if practical considerations, such as those outlined in sections 4.9 and 4.10 of the updated Contractual Best Practice Guidance published by the CLC, will offer a better outcome for the project.

 i.
 Change in Statutory Requirements

 Under JCT forms of contract, force majeure may not be the only route to recovery.
 JCT provides that alterations or modification to works that are necessitated by a change in ‘Statutory Requirements’ – which arguably includes the introduction of new rules – gives rise to an entitlement to both time and money.
-HSE enforcement of social distancing on construction sites suggests that the industry is now required to comply with these new rules, and this may give rise to an entitlement to an extension of time and/or loss and expense under JCT terms.
+For example, HSE enforcement of social distancing on construction sites suggested that the industry was required to comply with such rules, and this may have given rise to an entitlement to an extension of time and/or loss and expense under JCT terms.

 There are three basic scenarios that the industry is having to manage: